top of page

 Q: Is there any preference for applicants in certain programs and years?

 A: No. We accept applicants from every program and every year including first years, graduate students, and even veterinary students!
 Historically, we’ve had responders from all programs such as biomedical science to criminal justice and public policy, English, and engineering.
 We really appreciate when we have a diverse applicant pool.
-In particular, we value our first-year applicants who are a great investment for the team.
-We hope to have responders in their first year who will have long term development on the team.
+In particular, we hope to have responders in their first year who will have long term development on the team.

 Q: Do I need any special training/experience to apply?